-Helped federal scientific agency speed up the review and publication of its scientific reports.
+Helped a federal scientific agency speed up the review and publication of its scientific reports.

-To guide and facilitate the Reports Reengineering Team comprised of 15 senior scientists and technical experts to reengineer and speed up the publication of scientific reports in the 4,000-employee Water Resources Discipline of the US Geological Survey.
+To guide and facilitate the Reports Reengineering Team comprised of 15 senior scientists and technical experts to re-engineer and speed up the publication of scientific reports in the 4,000-person Water Resources Discipline of the US Geological Survey.

-As consultant to the Divisions’ Reports Publication Re-Engineering Team:
+As the consultant to the Divisions’ Reports Publication Re-Engineering Team, Jonathan:

-- Advised team on how best to streamline the Division’s review and publication process.
+- Advised the team on how best to streamline the Division’s review and publication process.

-- Recommended authors, reviewers, and publication staff adopt a team approach to report preparation and review, which I had previously helped design for a state science center.
+- Recommended authors, reviewers, and publication staff adopt a team approach to report preparation and review, which he had previously helped design for two state science centers.

-- Proposed recommendations for improving author guidelines and eliminating outdated standards.
+- Proposed improvements to author guidelines and changes to outdated standards.